Whitwell, Derbyshire

+History

 Although Whitwell celebrated its 1,000th anniversary in the 'Whitwell 1000' celebrations of 1989, it is much older than this celebration suggests.
 The earliest written references to Whitwell are from the Anglo-Saxon charters.
 However, many of its historical sites predate this period.
 Within the parish are several Iron Age burial mounds, an Iron Age fort and settlement, the remains of a Roman villa, medieval field systems, and both a Norman and Saxon church.
-The World Heritage Site of Creswell Crags was until recently within the parish.
+Creswell Crags was until recently within the parish.
 Whitwell Old Hall is a medieval manor house.